 With over 105 permanent outdoor artworks, Chattanooga has the most public art in the Southeast that you will love to explore.
-Kat Wright, City of Chattanooga’s Public Art Director invites you to take in 5 notable downtown public art projects.
+Kat Wright, City of Chattanooga’s Public Art Director invites you to take in these notable downtown public art projects.
 Be on the lookout for more downtown Public Art Chattanooga projects in the works.
-View the Experience Art Map.
+View the Experience Art Map for a more comprehensive list.

 CITY THREAD